KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/configuring_simulation.rst

 It should be noted that XML elements are parsed in order, and elements which are referenced by other elements must be declared before their first use.

+To test your configuration, you can use the given visualization techniques for each *Kassiopeia* section, which are described in detail in the following chapters.

 XML Parsing and Features
 ========================